Whale

 How do whales breathe underwater?
 They take a deep meth.

-Ur mama so fat that when she when to the ocean all the whales started singing we are family even know your fatter than me
+Ur mama so fat that when she went to the ocean, all the whales started singing, "We are family," even knowing your fatter than me.

 For centuries, Japan’s feudal dictators, called Shoguns, enforced strict laws that kept people from leaving or entering the country.
 This practice isolated Japan from the rest of the world.
 By the middle of the 19th century, Japan’s isolationism was creating problems for the United States’ whaling industry whose ships needed coal, food, and water available in Japanese ports.
 And sailors who were shipwrecked on the coast of Japan needed protection from mistreatment.